-After action: The American Legion will write a detailed written report on lessons learned, findings and recommendations, and share it with base leadership.
-The takeaways will be used to usher in quality of life improvements at the base and elsewhere within DoD.
+After action: The American Legion will produce a detailed written report on lessons learned, findings and recommendations.
+It will be presented to military service chiefs, congressional staffers and the White House.

 WHAT IS THE GOAL?

 Through our installation tours and the collective best practices, the goal is to have collected enough information to assess the experiences of servicemembers, identify challenges that need to be addressed, and drive solutions to ensure all servicemembers and their family members are receiving the highest quality of life possible at base installations.